 Normal business hours are:

 Selected students must be fingerprinted and submit documentation related to received convictions; certification may be denied.
-Students must meet California Department of Public Health regulatory requirements for class attendance, health and drug clearance, background check clearance and have a valid social security number and CPR card (for Healthcare Provider) to participate in the course.
+All students will be fingerprinted at the Rocklin Campus.
+Students must meet California Department of Public Health regulatory requirements for class attendance, health and drug clearance, background check clearance and have a valid social security number and CPR card (American Heart Association course for Healthcare Provider) to participate in the course.
 In addition, students will be required to purchase a uniform to be worn during the clinical experience.

 Several variables, such as occasional fee increases and student healthcare plans, prohibit the ability to provide an exact financial figure; however, based on current costs, students should expect to invest less than $1,000 for this course.